 20. Oblation to Indra:

 Now put down the small dharvi and take the bigger one.
 Take ghee in this dharvi.
-Begin the oblation from south west point to the north east point inside the homa kuṇḍa.
+Begin the oblation from north west point to the south east point inside the homa kuṇḍa.
 This oblation should also be poured continuously as explained above.

 इन्द्राये इदं न मम॥ indrāye idaṁ na mama ||